harish-guda/personal-website/content/research.md

 ## Interests

-In my research, I study incentive and information design problems in service operations, platforms, marketplaces, retail, gig-economy, agriculture (with an emphasis on issues in emerging economies).
+In my research, I study incentive and information design problems in service operations and platforms.

 ## Working Papers